 Frequent exposure to toxins such as in gas, paint, coal emissions, and industrial solvents has been known to increase one's risk of developing aplastic anemia.
 For example, the Agency for Toxic Substances & Disease Registry found that "benzene-induced aplastic anemia is caused by chronic exposure at relatively high doses."

 Benzene - a natural part of crude oil and gasoline - was found in a well near the Hadnot Point fuel farm at the U.S. Marine Corps Base Camp Lejeune, North Carolina, at levels of 380 parts per billion.
 Long-term exposure, such as what happened at Camp Lejeune, can lead to various hematological manifestations, including aplastic anemia.
 According to a summary of the tests, benzene concentration far exceeded the safety limit set by federal regulators, which was at 5 parts per billion.
 Spills and leakage from underground fuel storage tanks have been considered the main source of benzene exposure.

 The toxic environment at Camp Lejeune is not an isolated incident; there are many other military bases & installations with high levels of toxic contamination, including:

-Veterans who suffer from aplastic anemia and were stationed at one of these contaminated military sites during the specified timeframe are entitled to financial compensation.
-At the Environmental Litigation Group, P.C, you'll find a team of experienced, dedicated lawyers and support professionals who can guide you and your family through the intricacies of the legal system and address your questions and concerns throughout this challenging time.
-We have handled countless toxic exposure cases that have taken us all over the country; we are ready to start helping you today.
+Veterans who suffer from aplastic anemia and were stationed at one of these contaminated military sites during the specified timeframe may be entitled to financial compensation.
+At Environmental Litigation Group, P.C, you'll find a team of experienced, dedicated lawyers and support professionals who can guide you and your family through the intricacies of the legal system and address your questions and concerns throughout this challenging time.
+If you want to take legal action, you will have to send our legal team your military records, which you must retrieve, and your medical records.
+We have handled countless toxic exposure cases that have taken us all over the country and we are ready to start helping you today.